solidi/writing/47-my-goal-is-to-ship.md

 Being "on" is a thrilling rush, but I no longer prescribe heroics.
 I understand there are times I must push myself to ship.
 Triangulating this sacred trigger has happened a handful of times in my career, and lately, my acceptance has a higher bar.

-## Seeing it Through is What I Value Most
+## Seeing it Through Is What I Value Most

 For products I've participated in, [a familiar observation has formed](https://medium.com/hackernoon/the-decision-hypothesis-aa512e0113).
 Projects break apart after they are delivered.
 A new process begins, measured by the magnitude of its intended impact.
 Finishing a new project will require months or years of searching for it, then when I find it, time invested until it's released.